ckeditor/ckeditor4-docs/guides/dev/inline/README.md

 Since CKEditor 4.2 you can also turn `<textarea>` elements into inline editors.
 When you call the CKEDITOR.inline method on a `<textarea>`, an additional `<div>` element with inline editing enabled will replace the original `<textarea>`.

+## Inline Editing Demo

+See the [working "Inline Editor" sample](http://sdk.ckeditor.com/samples/inline.html) that showcases a few usage scenarios for inline editing.

 ## Further Reading

 Check the following articles to learn more about other editor types and learn how to get and save the editor data: